Tutorials:

 JOpenCageReverseRequest request = new JOpenCageReverseRequest(41.40015, 2.15765);

-request.setLanguage("es"); // prioritize results in a specific language using an IETF format language code
+request.setLanguage("es"); // show results in a specific language using an IETF format language code

 request.setLimit(5); // only return the first 5 results (default is 10)